-I shouldn’t have done that: loitering on Facebook, trespassing into everyone’s privacy (as if there is such a thing), asking, begging, buying everyone’s attention so that I could burn a minute or two with somebody, anybody, and not feel alone.
+I shouldn’t have done that: loiter on Facebook and trespass into everyone’s privacy (as if there is such a thing on the Internet): asking, begging, buying everyone’s attention so that I could burn a minute or two with somebody, anybody, and not feel alone.

-People ask me on Facebook how I am, how I’m doing.
-You don’t really answer that with the truth, you make up half-baked answers: answers that are close enough to the truth but still leaves a part of yourself that is beyond anybody’s reach.
-Because seriously they won’t understand.
+People often ask me on Facebook how I am doing.
+You don’t really answer that with the truth.
+You make up half-baked answers: answers that are close enough to the truth but still leaves a part of yourself that is beyond anybody’s reach, because seriously they won’t understand.

 Everything that is said and done on Facebook are all just mechanical.
 More so contagious like some sort of a disease that lure people to log in on their computer and be consumed by the devouring public.
 Even the smiley faces and icon hearts are all just part of the entire idiosyncratic machinery.
 You try to find people to talk to on Facebook, you introduce yourself (sometimes you can skip that step), talk about everything under the sun, laugh at the most mundane matters, agree on some things, disagree, but not much.
 Say goodbye, say goodnight.
 But pretty much not feel satisfied.